 But an EM field can be intersubjectively confirmed to actually exist, and subjective experiences (in this sense) cannot.
-So it kind of requires another, inexplicable realm or mode of being.
+So it kind of

 I think TS's approach, that subjective experiences are just how a subject witnesses and talks about her own brain events, makes more sense and is more consistent with a scientific/materialist model of the world.